Yatharth0045/github-actions-quickstart/README.md

 Added quickstart action yamls to start github actions

 ## How to use
+1. Make `workflows` directory under `.github`
-1. Move the workflow `yml` from `.github/archives` to  `.github/workflows`
+2. Move the workflow `yml` from `.github/archives` to  `.github/workflows`
-2. Commit and push
+3. Commit and push
-3. Check github actions for pipeline.
+4. Check github actions for pipeline.

 ## Github Workflows